June 10, 2022

 OUR MASK POLICY

 Masks are required.
 All patients MUST wear a mask while in our building.
 Because of the limited supply, we are not able to provide them.

 In addition, our previous guidelines are still in place:

-- All patients will be questioned regarding symptoms of COVID-19 and exposure risk at a kiosk outside the waiting room.
+- All patients will be questioned regarding symptoms of COVID-19 and exposure risk.
 If you have had a temperature over 100.4 or cough, please call us and reschedule appointment to 72 hours after fever subsides (without the use of fever-reducing medication, or 7 days after the onset of symptoms, whichever is longer.
 TeleVisit (telehealth video visits) are available.

 - Travel.
-Please tell us if you have traveled outside Minnesota or Wisconsin in the past 14 days.
-Additionally, patients who have been to any European or Asian country and those who have attended a cruise will have to reschedule their appointments for 14 days from the day of return to the country.
+Please tell us if you have traveled internationally in the past 14 days.
+Patients who have travelled internationally or those who have attended a cruise will have to reschedule their appointments for 14 days from the day of return to the country.
 Again, you are invited to call for a Telehealth Virtual Visit instead.

 - Please do not come to our office if you are experiencing any of the following: